 Is the service free?

-There may be a fee associated with these services that will be discussed at the time of booking.
-Please contact the wellness clinic to learn more.
+There is a fee associated with these services that will be discussed at the time of booking.

 What kind of treatments and procedures do you offer?

-The clinic provides general wellness examinations, vaccinations and, when necessary and requested by the family, end-of-life care.
-For animals who require any additional care, the family will be referred to a local veterinarian for additional treatment.
-This clinic does not have the capacity to provide emergency care.
+The clinics provide physical examinations, vaccinations and microchipping.
+If an animal requires any additional care, the family will be referred to a local veterinarian for additional treatment.
+This clinic does not have the capacity to treat ill or injured animals.

-Unfortunately, this clinic does not have the capacity to treat ill animals or emergency situations.
-We encourage you to keep a list of local emergency vet clinics should your pet fall ill or require emergency care.
+Unfortunately, these clinics do not have the capacity to treat ill animals or emergency situations.
+We encourage you to keep a list of local emergency veterinary clinics should your pet fall ill or require emergency care.

 What type of animals do you help?